Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Engineering Applications of PC-SMPC

 \section{Engineering Applications of PC-SMPC}

 This section describes some engineering applications of PC-SMPC and highlights which technical approach was used.
 In addition, implementation issues and the software packages are discussed.
-Some popular toolboxes are enlisted in Table \ref{tab:toolbox}.
+A non-exhaustive list of some engineering applications is provided in Table \ref{tab:eng_applications} and some popular toolboxes are enlisted in Table \ref{tab:toolbox}.

 Autonomous driving applications require road safety through trajectory planning even if the parameters of driving vehicle are not precisely known.
 A Dubin's car model is considered in \cite{Autonomous_navigation_Jones_2021}, which has the dynamics of the form \eqref{e:nonlinear_continuous}.
 This continuous-time nonlinear system is represented by gPC and its coefficients are computed by pseudospectral collocation method.
 The chance constraints are converted to deterministic constraints via Thm.\ \ref{th:distributionally_robust_constraints} and the control has a pre-stabilizing feedback component.
 The authors used the \texttt{C++}-based toolbox PolyMPC \cite{2020_polympc} to simulate the system.
 In \cite{2023_av}, the trajectory tracking problem for autonomous vehicles is studied and ACADOS library \cite{2022_acados} is used to generate the \texttt{C} code.
 Motion planning for robotic systems under uncertainties is considered in \cite{motion_planning_2023} by converting the continuous-time chance-constrained stochastic optimal control to its deterministic surrogate through gPC \cite{stochastic_finite_elements_2003}.
 The motivation of using gPC is that the chance-constraints are non-convex in moment space but become convex in gPC space, which allows the use of \cite{swarms_2014} to compute the solution.
 A haptic-shared control framework is presented in \cite{haptic_20} in which a human driver and automation system share a steering wheel.
 A cost function is constructed to reduce the disagreement between human and automation system.
 PCE is employed to propagate stiffness/damping uncertainties in human's biomechanics.
 A numerical case-study involving F-16 aircraft is presented in \cite{2024_F16}.